mintyphp/forms/README.md

 This package has been tested with the MintyPHP backend framework.
 It can also be used with other frameworks as this package has no dependencies at all.

-Although we don't recommend you to use MintyPHP Forms without a framework, it is certainly possible, see the full example.
+Although we don't recommend you to use MintyPHP Forms without a backend (or frontend) framework, it is certainly possible, see the full example.

 ## Full example